yeshua453/website/docs/controls/responsiverow.md

 ### `rtl`

 `True` to set text direction to right-to-left.

-Default is `False`.
+Defaults to `False`.

 ### `run_spacing`

 Spacing between runs when row content is wrapped on multiple lines.

-Default value is 10.
+Defaults to `10`.

 ### `spacing`

-Spacing between controls in a row.
-Default value is 10 virtual pixels.
-Spacing is applied only when `alignment` is set to `start`, `end` or `center`.
+Spacing between controls in a row in virtual pixels.
+It is applied only when `alignment` is set to `MainAxisAlignment.START`, `MainAxisAlignment.END` or `MainAxisAlignment.CENTER`.

+Defaults to `10`.

 ### `vertical_alignment`

 How the child Controls should be placed vertically.

-Property value is [`CrossAxisAlignment`](/docs/reference/types/crossaxisalignment) enum.
-Default is `START`.
+Value is of type [`CrossAxisAlignment`](/docs/reference/types/crossaxisalignment) and defaults to `CrossAxisAlignment.START`.